 Give knotty pine a lick of paint

 Knotty pine - or tongue and groove panelling - can look amazing in a rustic home.
-But it can also overpower a small space, making it feel dark and claustrophobic.
+But it can also overpower a small space.
 Since most knotty pine installations on walls and ceilings are invariably varnished, over the years this tends to yellow with age and knotty pine becomes more of an eyesore than a feature.
 Here's how to paint over knotty pine or tongue and groove wall panelling and ceilings.

 I have seen rooms where knotty pine wall panelling adds a warm, cosy atmosphere to rooms.
 But if you are reading this, chances are your room isn't one of those!
 While a fair amount of preparation is needed for knotty pine, once it's done you will be amazed at the transformation that takes place after painting knotty pine.